essc/inasafe-training-material/source/using_inasafe.rst

    :align: center
    :width: 500 pt

-Setting Exposure in Raster Form ............................
+Setting Exposure in Raster Format ............................

 An exposure (How many) layer could be represented, for example, as raster